alexnguyenit/devops/kube/jenkins/install.md

 ## Create this deployment in the jenkins namespace:

-$ kubectl create -f jenkins.yaml --namespace jenkins
+$ kubectl apply -f . --namespace jenkins

 $ kubectl get pods -n jenkins

 ## Create the Service in the same namespace: